N\'eron models of jacobians over base schemes of dimension greater than 1: Definition and basic properties of aligned curves

 Combining the above results, we obtain: \begin{lemma} Let $X$ be a noetherian scheme, and $D$, $E$ as above and such that $\on{Supp} D \cup \on{Supp} E$ is connected.
 Suppose that for all $x \in X$ we have that $\zeta(x) \neq \{(0,0)\}$ (i.e. non-trivial relations hold between $D$ and $E$ everywhere locally).
 Then there exist integers $m$, $n$ with $(m,n) \neq (0,0)$ and $mD = nE$ holds (globally on $X$). \end{lemma} \begin{proof} Let $S := \on{Supp} D \cup \on{Supp} E$.
 By quasi-compactness, we find \begin{enumerate} \item a finite open cover $U_i$ $(i = 1, \cdots, n)$ of $X$ with $U_i \cap S$ non-empty for all $i$; \item for each $i$, a point $p_i \in U_i \cap S$; \item for each $i$, integers $m_i$, $n_i$ with $(m_i, n_i) \neq (0,0)$ such that for all $i$, $n_iD = m_iE$ holds on $U_i$. \end{enumerate}

 We want to show that some non-trivial relation holds between $D$ and $E$ on the whole of $X$.
-For any $i$ and $j$, we find a chain of specialisations joining $p_i$ and $p_j$ (by \cref{lem:noeth_path_connected}), and so the saturations of $\zeta(p_i)$ and $\zeta(p_j)$ coincide (\cref{prop:same_saturation}).
+For any $i$ and $j$, we find a chain of specialisations joining $p_i$ and $p_j$ (by \cref{lem:noeth_path_connected}), and so the saturations of $\zeta(p_i)$ and $\zeta(p_j)$ coincide by \cref{prop:same_saturation}.

 Now if a finite collection of cyclic monoids in $\bb{N}_0 \times \bb{N}_0$ all have the same saturation (and are not equal to $\{(0,0)\}$) then the monoids must contain a common non-zero element.
 This element is the relation we wanted. \end{proof}